Or perhaps you just have a feeling that your nifty trade setup could be a winner but have no way of testing that out.

 You will not need to do any programming, but there are several screens of technical settings to work through.

-The builder lets you configure basic parameters like the main symbol, trade direction, and profit and stop losses sizes.
+The builder lets you configure basic parameters like the main symbol, trade direction, and profit and stop loss sizes.
 You can configure stop and profits either as fixed values or as a percentage of volatility (ATR).

 Once that is complete, you can add a set of conditions and include basic chart indicators.
 You can apply basic conditions to your indicators, like crossovers, that must be satisfied in order to trigger a trade.